When selecting a Child Restraint System for your child, always:

 For a seat belt to fit properly, the lap belt must lie comfortable across the upper thighs, not the stomach.
 The shoulder belt should lie comfortable across the shoulder and chest and not across the neck or face.
 Children under age 13 must always be properly restrained to minimize the risk of injury in an accident, sudden stop or sudden maneuver.

-Hyundai Santa Cruz 2021-2025 Owners Manual: Driving with a Trailer
+Hyundai Santa Cruz 2021-2025 Owners Manual: Lane Keeping Assist Malfunction

-Hyundai Santa Cruz 2021-2025 Owners Manual: Child Restraint System (CRS)
+Hyundai Santa Cruz 2021-2025 Owners Manual: Intelligent speed limit assist (ISLA)